 Indirect addressing in x86 instructions involves only registers.
-However, it is not sufficient to track values only for registers, because registers can be loaded with values from memory.
-If the analysis does not also track an approximation of the values that memory locations can hold, then memory operations would have to be treated conservatively, which would lead to very imprecise data dependences.
-Instead, we use what we call the a-loc abstraction to track (an over-approximation of) the values of memory locations.
+However, it is not sufficient just to track values only for registers, because registers can be loaded with values from memory.
+If the analysis does not also track an approximation of the values that memory locations can hold, then the approximation produced for the registers will be very imprecise.
+Data dependences obtained from these sets will often be no better than those obtained by treating memory operations conservatively (i.e., every memory operation affects every other memory operation).

-An a-loc is roughly equivalent to a variable in a C program.
-The a-loc abstraction is based on the following observation: the data layout of the program is established before generating the executable, i.e., the compiler or the assembly-programmer decides where to place the global variables, local variables, etc. Globals will be accessed via direct operands in the executable.
+Instead, we use what we call the a-loc abstraction: An a-loc is roughly equivalent to a variable in a C program.
+The a-loc abstraction is based on the following observation: the data layout of the program is established at compile-time; before generating the executable, the compiler decides where to place the global variables, local variables, etc. Globals will be accessed via direct operands in the executable.
 Similarly, locals will be accessed via indirect operands with esp (or ebp) as the base register, but a constant offset.
-Thus, examination of direct and indirect operands provides a rough idea of the base addresses and sizes of the program's variables.
+Thus, examination of direct and indirect operands provides a rough idea of how the compiler (or the assembly programmer) laid out the data; i.e., it provides a rough idea of the base addresses and sizes of the program's variables.
 Consequently, we define an a-loc to be the set of locations between two such consecutive addresses or offsets.

-For the program from Fig. 1, the direct operands are [4] and [8].
-Therefore, we have two a-locs: mem_4 (for addresses 4..7) and mem_8 (for addresses 8..11).
+For the program from Fig. 1, the direct operands are [0] and [4].
+Therefore, we have two a-locs: mem\0 (for addresses 0...3) and mem\4 (for addresses 4...7).
 Also, the esp/ebp-based indirect operands are [esp+0], [esp+4], and [esp+24].
-These operands are accesses on the local variables in the AR of main.
-On entry to main, $esp = (AR_main, 0)$; the difference between the value of esp on entry to main and the value of esp at these operands is -44.
-Thus, these memory references correspond to the offsets -44, -40, and -20 in the memory-region for AR_main.
-This gives rise to three more a-locs: var_44 , var_40 , and var_20 .
-In addition to these a-locs, an a-loc for the return address is also defined; its offset in AR_main is 0.
+These operands are accesses on the local variables in the activation record of main.
+On entry to main, esp = (AR\main, 0); the difference between the value of esp on entry to main and the value of esp when the local variables are accessed is -44.
+Thus, these memory references correspond to the offsets -44, -40, and -20 in the memory-region for AR\main.
+These offsets will be referred to as ar\offsets.
+This gives rise to three more a-locs: var\2c, var\28, and var\14.3 In addition to these a-locs, an a-loc for the return address is also defined; its offset in AR\main is 0.

-Note that var_44 corresponds to all of the source-code variable p_array0.
-In contrast, var_40 and var_20 correspond to disjoint segments of array a[]: var_40 corresponds to a[0..4]; var_20 corresponds to a[5..9].
+Note that var\2c corresponds to all of the source-code variable p\array0.
+In contrast, var\28 and var\14 correspond to disjoint segments of array a[]: var\28 corresponds to a[0..4]; var\14 corresponds to a[5..9].